-Crail and Fife Ness circuit
+Crail and Fife Ness Circuit

 A circular walk on the Fife Coastal Path around the easternmost point of Fife.
 Outward route from Crail is on the coastal path whilst the return route makes use of a disused railway line.

-• Distance: 16.3 km / 10.1 miles
+- Full route distance: 16.3 km / 10.1 miles

-• Ascent: 130 m / 420 feet
+- Full route ascent: 130 m / 420 feet

 Route Map